odino/odino.github.com/source/_posts/2018-07-07-advertising-on-twitter-give-us-your-personal-data-or-were-going-to-bomb-your-timeline-with-nsfw-sexual-ads.markdown

 of such a feature, let me introduce you to [Eega Beeva](https://en.wikipedia.org/wiki/Mickey_Mouse_universe#Eega_Beeva), an interesting character from the Mickey Mouse comics.
 "Why?", you ask -- just hold on for a second.

-Now, Eega is a funny character -- an human-sort-of-figure from the future who is very popular in the [italian version of the comic](http://disney.wikia.com/wiki/Eega_Beeva):
+Now, Eega is a funny character -- a human-sort-of-figure from the future who is very popular in the [Italian version of the comic](http://disney.wikia.com/wiki/Eega_Beeva):
 I know of him since my dad used to buy me the Mickey Mouse comics every single week, so I had a good understanding of the characters in the MM universe back then.

-A few days ago, I saw a tweet from the italian edition of the MM magazine that caught my attention, as it was flagged for containing what Twitter thought it might have been a sensitive picture:
+A few days ago, I saw a tweet from the Italian edition of the MM magazine that caught my attention, as it was flagged for containing what Twitter thought it might have been a sensitive picture: